iluvjava/Maths/Notebook 2.0 obsidian/AMATH 582 Data Science/Fourier Transform.md

 This is the case due some of the subtleties involved in the Discrete Fourier Transform Algorithm .

 **NOTE**:
-The Fourier Transform of the Guassian is the Guassian.
+The Fourier Transform of the Gaussian is the Gaussian.

 To compute the shifted multiplier for FFT derivative, this is the procedures for doing so.
 ```matlab